fduabinitio/ct-UAE/readme.md

 pip install -r requirements.txt
 ```

+It may take 20min on a normal desktop computer.

 - **Begin model training**:execute the provided scripts to start training your models.

 ## How to Run